AgamBhullar/SuperFox/ProjectDocument.md

   Audio                 : Ameya Naik <br>

 ## Cross-Platform
-For the release of Super Fox, we targeted three main platforms: Windows PC and MacOS
+For the release of Super Fox, we targeted two main platforms: Windows PC and MacOS

 Windows PC:
 Targeting the Windows platform was the most straightforward process as our game development environment (Unity) natively supports building games for Windows.
 During the development process, we encountered an issue related to varying screen resolutions and sizes on different Windows devices.
 We managed to overcome this by implementing a dynamic resolution system that adjusts the game view based on the player's device resolution.